vikejs/vike/CONTRIBUTING.md

 npm run tsc:watch
 ```

-You can now change the source code of `vite-plugin-ssr` at `src/` and try your modifications at one of the `examples/`.
+You can now change the source code of `vite-plugin-ssr` (at `/src/`) and try your modifications with one of the `/examples/*`.
-To start the example, follow the README.md instructions of the example.
+To start the example, follow the `README.md` instructions of the example.
-You may need to restart the server of the example for your `vite-plugin-ssr` modifications to apply.
+You may need to restart the example's Node.js server for your `vite-plugin-ssr` modifications to apply.

-Run the test suite to ensure that your modifications don't break anything.
+Once you're done and before opening a pull request, run the test suite to ensure that your modifications don't break anything.

 ## Run Test Suite